LoganCook/bman/bman/README.md

 0. Should consider a way of saving random information of an object.
 For example: contractor person of Nectar service has `openstack_id`.
 Currently, it has not be saved any where.
 0. Event handlers have not been conceptually developed.
-Singals will be used and currently they arecommented out.
+Signals will be used and currently they are commented out.
 0. To be considered:
     * Biller - a role object for billing purpose - send to
     * Invoices and their management: export to csv, pdf, pulling in other information from system like Xero
     * Prices and their history
 0. Provide a better price if some one bundle multiple services together.
-Bundled catalog which include not only one catalog item.
-In such case, containing catalog's price will invalid the included catalog items.
-Most likely, the unit will be meaningless:
-   4 VMs with 1TB storage.
+Bundled catalogues which include more than one catalogue item.
+The price will need to be redefined.
+For example, the price for 4 VMs with 1TB storage should be different to 4 normal VMs with normal storage requirements.